CodingKao/event-revenue-predictor/README.md

 ### 📊 Data Science + Financial Analytics Project

-This project uses **Python regression modeling** to help a catering business **predict event revenue** based on several key factors — such as number of guests, event type, menu tier, and add-ons.
+This project applies **Python-based regression modeling** to help a catering business **predict event revenue** using key business drivers — such as the number of guests, event type, menu tier, and add-ons.

-The goal is to help sales and finance teams **accurately quote catering events** and understand which business drivers most affect profitability.
+The objective is to enable sales and finance teams to **quote events more accurately** and identify which factors most influence profitability.

 ---

 ## 🚀 Project Overview

-**Objective:**
+**Goal:**
-Build a data-driven model to predict total event revenue and uncover key factors influencing profitability.
+Develop a data-driven model to forecast catering event revenue and uncover the strongest predictors of profitability.

 **Key Results:**
-- Achieved an **R² = 0.8345** and **Adjusted R² = 0.8315**, explaining **83% of the variation in event revenue**.
+- Achieved an **R² = 0.8345** and **Adjusted R² = 0.8315**, meaning the model explains **83% of revenue variation**.
-- Identified that **number of guests, menu tier, and event type** are the strongest predictors of revenue.
+- Found that **guest count, event type, and menu tier** are the most impactful variables.
-- Seasonal effects were **not statistically significant**, meaning pricing and demand remain stable throughout the year.
+- Seasonal effects were **not statistically significant**, suggesting consistent pricing and demand throughout the year.

 ---